Moarram/ping-and-ding/README.md

 ### Warns
 The `warns/` directory has a log file for each day a response doesn't meet expectations, named `YYYY-MM-DD-ping-and-ding-warn.log`.

-Each line has a JSON object describing the offending request, response, and failure reason. `STATUS` failure includes a `body` field (limited in length by `truncateBody`). `HEADERS` failure includes a `headers` field listing all the headers on the response.
+Each line has a JSON object describing the offending request, response, and failure reason. `STATUS` failure includes a `body` field (limited in length by `truncateBody`). `HEADER` failure includes a `headers` field listing all the headers on the response.

 Example warn entry, after being formatted for readability:
 ```